epfl-lara/stainless/core/src/sphinx/installation.rst

 type ``make html``, and open in your web browser the generated top-level local HTML file, by default stored in ``src/sphinx/_build/html/index.html``.
 Also, you can open the ``*.rst`` documentation files in a text editor, as they are human-readable in their source form as well.

+Note for project maintainers: to build documentation on GitHub Pages, use ``make gh-pages`` in the same Makefile, or adapt it to you needs.